 9 – Pin Trading

 Editor’s Note: During the phased reopening of Walt Disney World, pin trading has been modified.
+You’ll find trading board throughout the parks and resorts.

 Our daughter was a shy child until we introduced her to Disney’s Pin Trading.
 Purchase a lanyard and some starter pins and encourage your child to approach strangers… well, not just any strangers – but Cast Members!
 This is a superb way to let kids branch out of their comfort zone, be involved in what they are excited about, and grow a collection of excellent souvenirs.